This is the multi-page printable view of this section. Click here to print.

 Registration Methods

-These are called internally by the Manager base class to report back to the Game Manager:
+Called internally by the Manager base class to report back to the Game Manager.
+Do not call these manually — call the base class method instead.

 MethodDescription